AI/ML for R&D Can Drastically Accelerate Discoveries Like the Supercritical Airfoil Design

 Since the dawn of the scientific revolution, research and development of new technologies have been almost entirely conducted through ongoing experimentation and observation.
 From the telephone to pharmaceuticals, the technologies that impact our daily lives started as crude versions of their finely tuned versions of today.
 Engineers, scientists, and researchers have been bound by in long, iterative R&D cycles of forming hypotheses, observing test conditions, and measuring results in a repetitive fashion.
 Until now.
 AI-enabled R&D has already been credited for profound discoveries like specialized antibiotics and it will continue to reinvent the way we invent.

 The rules of R&D are being rewritten by innovators with capabilities like artificial intelligence, machine learning/deep learning, simulation, and modeling.
 Long before the advent of AI/ML, simulation and digital modeling was adopted by R&D teams for a variety of reasons including increased safety (e.g. vehicle crash testing) and decreased cost (e.g. building stability testing).
-Trends like computer-aided design (e.g. blueprints & 3D models) and later computer-aided engineering (e.g. physics and chemistry simulations) paved the way for a new generation of computational science and engineering that takes advantage of new technologies for AI/ML for new innovations.
+Trends like computer-aided design (e.g. blueprints & 3D models) and later computer-aided engineering (e.g. physics and chemistry simulations) paved the way for a new generation of computational science and engineering that takes advantage of new technologies for AI engineering and digital twins for new innovations.

 Why does AI and ML for R&D matter?
-Some argue that the overall pace of innovation is slowing (Worldbank), while others argue that solving big problems has gotten harder or less interesting (MIT Review).
+Some argue that the overall pace of R&D innovation is slowing (Worldbank), while others argue that solving industry’s biggest problems has gotten harder or less appealing (MIT Review).
 In either case, researchers, engineers and scientists need to develop new approaches of discovery that accelerate innovation and broaden possibilities.

 Shifting From Traditional Aerospace Design to AI/ML-Enabled Design